 "And you can find them in the wardrobe of any person, no matter their gender identity, their race, their age, their size."

-How did jeans take over our wardrobes?
+How jeans took over our wardrobes

 How did we get to this point?